 The rule of increasing increments or decreasing decrements (IIDD)

-While it may not be easy to spot a power based rule on the face of it, the rule – IIDD – may help in partially validating if it is a power based series.
-The rule says, if the consecutive difference between terms in the series increase at an increasing rate or decrease at a decreasing rate, there is high likelihood power based algebra is at play in it.
+The rule says, if the consecutive difference between terms in the series increases at an increasing rate or decreases at a decreasing rate, there is high likelihood power based algebra is at play in it.

 2, 9, 28, 65, 126 ?

-The difference between consecutive terms is increasing at a rapidly increasing rate 7, 19, 37, 61.
-Hence it cannot be a simple difference based series or even an increasing difference based series which increases by a constant rate.
-By now, you should also have checked for pair based matching and used the 1,2,3 rule of interleaved series.
-When all the above techniques do not yield a clue, turn your attention to a power based rule.
+The difference between consecutive terms is increasing at an increasing rate 7, 19, 37, 61.
+Hence the series cannot be a simple difference based series or a difference based series which increases by a constant rate.
+By now, we should also have checked for pair based matching and used the 1, 2, 3 rule of interleaved series.
+When all the above techniques do not yield a clue, it is helpful to turn our attention to a power based rule.

-Let’s see, ( Do give this a shot before proceeding ahead!)
+(Do give this problem a shot before proceeding ahead!)

 The series comprises of the cube of ascending number plus 1(13+1, 23+1, 33+1, 43+1…).

 The next number in the series is 63+1

 It is super handy to memorize the squares and cubes of common numbers

 Power based series usually come along with one or two other rules such as pair matching, interleaving in the form of compound series in the IPAT.
 We cover this format of question extensively in our IPAT practice book which you can get here.